Transformer-empowered Multi-modal Item Embedding for Enhanced Image Search in E-Commerce: Application Use and Payoff

 \subsection{Offline Evaluation}

-Offline evaluation serves as a useful evidence collection step to help Shopee management make the decision to replace the previous item embedding model with \methodname{}.
-To evaluate the performance of \methodname{} at this stage, a dataset based on real-world user queries collected from the Indonesia market was constructed, containing user query images on 3 million Shopee products.
+To evaluate the performance of \methodname{} at this stage, a dataset based on real-world user queries collected from the Indonesia market was constructed, containing user query images and 3 million Shopee products.
 Since some products may have identical items (same physical products with different IDs), a same item merging strategy was employed.
 For each product image $a$, the top-$K$ product images $b$ were obtained using an ANN approach.
 An MLP model was used to determine whether $a$ and $b$ are the same item.
 This MLP model takes the concatenation of the features of $a$ and $b$ as the input, and outputs the probability of them being the same item.
 The training data for the MLP model was annotated by external annotators.
-Moreover, since the products the users click on are not necessarily the same items, the features of the user queries in the 3 million product database were retrieved using I2I and \methodname{}.
-These features were then annotated by external annotators to obtain accurate same item information to improve the accuracy of evaluation.
+Moreover, since the products the users click on are not necessarily the same items, these (query, clicked item) pairs were verified by external annotators to obtain accurate same item information to improve the accuracy of evaluation.
 A total of $9,000$ query images were retained after removing different-item queries.

 Two metrics were used in the offline evaluation: \begin{itemize} \item \textit{Recall@k}: commonly used in deep metric learning related papers \cite{liu2021noise,sun2020circle,wang2019multi,cakir2019deep,qian2019softtriple,ibrahimi2022learning} to determine whether the correct results are included in the top-$K$ retrieved results, Recall@k directly reflects model performance in terms of same item rate. \item \textit{Category Accuracy}: evaluates whether the most common category among the top 10 results matches the correct product category. \end{itemize}